Verdict Verified. Courtroom Ready.

 - Office workers

-Workers’ compensation provides funds for workers who are injured on the job.
-According to state law, all employers must purchase workers’ compensation insurance, and if you qualify, you will receive monetary compensation for medical expenses, suffering, and loss wages, regardless of who is at fault.
-To qualify for this insurance program, you must:
+According to Florida state law, all employers must purchase workers’ compensation insurance.
+If an injured person qualifies, they will receive monetary compensation for medical expenses, suffering, and lost wages, regardless of who is at fault.
+To qualify for workers’ compensation, you must:

-- Work for a company that carries workers’ compensation.
+- Work for a company that carries workers’ compensation insurance

-- Workers’ compensation is only available to actual employees.
-Contractors and temporary workers will not qualify.
+- Contractors and temporary workers will not qualify.

 In the United States, all employers must follow OSHA (Occupational Safety and Health Administration) laws regarding employee safety.
 If your employer fails to do this, you can report them to the agency anonymously.
 When you attempt to take action against this type of employer, do not accept a settlement until you speak with an attorney.
 It is important that you understand your legal rights and options before attempting to settle.